TetraPlex-org/central/Documentation/MRD.md

 Personas in the context of this proposed social network is like a costume you put on and assume identity of for some  indefinite period of time while interacting with others in the social network.
 They can be your own private persona and you can opt to have multiple personas if you got enough karma or credit or a public persona like Santa that you can temporarily rent for special occasions or for no paricular reason at all.

-We can have virtual star trek ore furry conventions in the system in which paricular  fandoms and communities can "wear" their personas and have virtual social interactions as their persona with full roleplay.
+We can have virtual star trek ore furry conventions in the system in which paricular  fandoms and communities can "wear" their personas and have virtual social interactions as their persona with full roleplay senarios think of doing a Star Trek crew roleplay in a virtual Enterprise.

 C. Karma and Credits

+The system will have two currencies to facilite tranactions.
+Karma is earned by certain actions that the system deems pro social and is used to unlock some in network features and credit is cash converted into anb in network virtual currency.

+(elaborated differnces further here)

 D. Formal and Informal Debates